 “Oh.”
 Roxanne had left that part of the plan out.

-James had dated another Gryffindor in his year through his N.E.W.T.
-Years at Hogwarts.
+James had dated Marion Thomas, a Gryffindor who’d shared her dormitory with Roxanne, throughout his N.E.W.T. years at Hogwarts.
 They'd all played Quidditch together, and Rose had liked her quite a lot, though they'd drifted apart after James, Roxanne, and Marion had finished school at the end of Rose's sixth year.

 Springing his ex on him was unlikely to have helped mend that.

 “Yeah.”
 James kept his head down, but from the way he was slouching across the atrium, Rose could tell that he was deeply bothered.
 She wasn't sure whether or not he was actually in danger of tearing up, but she decided not to offer him a hug; it didn't seem like she'd be doing him any favors if she did in such a public place.

 “So how'd it go?”

 “Awkward as hell.
 I don't think she told Marion I'd be there, so we were both equally taken aback.”
 They emerged into the chilly night, and he added, “And, of course, it reminded me of how long it's been since I've been out on a date.”